Pip Williams (author): Career

-Williams worked as a social researcher at the Centre for Work and Life at the University of South Australia, where her manager was economist Barbara Pocock, later senator for the Australian Greens.
-During this time she co-authored Time Bomb: Work, Rest and Play in Australia Today (NewSouth Press, 2012), with Barbara Pocock and Natalie Skinner.
-She did some radio production for produced for Radio Northern Beaches, and started publishing creative non-fiction in and The Australian and InDaily, after moving to Adelaide in 2003.
+Williams worked as a social researcher at the Centre for Work and Life at the University of South Australia, where her manager was economist Barbara Pocock.
+During this time she co-authored Time Bomb: Work, Rest and Play in Australia Today (NewSouth Publishing, 2012), with Barbara Pocock and Natalie Skinner.
+She did radio production for Radio Northern Beaches and started publishing creative non-fiction in and The Australian and InDaily after moving to Adelaide in 2003.

-After six-month sojourn in Italy, where the family moved in search of "the good life" in the 2010s, working on organic farms, Williams worked as a community planner at Adelaide City Council.
-While there she managed to instigate the creation of the Adelaide City Library.

-In 2017, after an "excruciating" time spent writing it, she published One Italian Summer, an autobiographical account of her family's time spent in Italy.
+After moving to Italy for a six-month stint in the 2010s and working on organic farms, Williams worked as a community planner at Adelaide City Council.
+While there she helped found the Adelaide City Library.
+In 2017, she published One Italian Summer, an autobiographical account of her family's time spent in Italy.

-Williams wrote much of her first novel, The Dictionary of Lost Words, in the State Library of South Australia, which has a full set of the first edition of the Oxford English Dictionary.
+Williams wrote much of her first novel, The Dictionary of Lost Words, in the State Library of South Australia, based on her research in the Oxford English Dictionary archives.
 It was published in March 2020, and was sixth on the list of Australian fiction bestsellers in the year of publication.
-It was well-reviewed, sold well, and won several awards, including General Fiction Book of the Year in the Australian Book Industry Awards and the Christina Stead Prize for Fiction A stage adaptation followed, and a TV series is being made of the novel.
+It was well-reviewed, sold well, and won several awards, including General Fiction Book of the Year in the Australian Book Industry Awards and the Christina Stead Prize for Fiction at the New South Wales Premier's Literary Awards.
+It was later adapted for the stage by Verity Laughton, and a TV series is being made of the novel.

 Williams' second novel is The Bookbinder of Jericho, which she started writing before Dictionary was published.
 Also set in Oxford, during the First World War, the story centres on two sisters who work at a book bindery.
-Several characters from The Dictionary of Lost Words also appear in The Bookbinder of Jericho, and is described as a companion to the first novel.
+It has been described as a companion to the first novel, as several characters from The Dictionary of Lost Words also appear in The Bookbinder of Jericho.
 In May 2024 The Bookbinder of Jericho was awarded General Fiction Book of the Year at the Australian Book Industry Awards.

-Both of Williams' novels were based on very thorough research, and full of minute details.
-She says that she could not have written the novels without having had experience as a researcher.
-She visited Oxford three times to garner the background needed for her novels.
+Verity Laughton adapted the novel for the stage which premiered in 2027 at the Sydney Theatre Company.

 Personal life

 Williams met her partner, Shannon, when she was 19, and they have two sons.
-They moved from Sydney to a hobby farm in the Adelaide Hills in 2003, but found after some years (while Williams was working in the city) that they were "hopeless at it".
-They then took the boys out of school and went Italy for six months to work as WWOOFers (Willing Workers on Organic Farms), working in Tuscany, Calabria, and Piedmont.
+They moved from Sydney to a hobby farm in the Adelaide Hills in 2003, with Williams working in the city.
+They then went Italy for six months with their sons to work as WWOOFers (Willing Workers on Organic Farms), working in Tuscany, Calabria, and Piedmont.

-As of 2024 Williams lives in the Adelaide Hills, and often writes in the cafes in Hills towns.
+As of 2024 Williams lives in the Adelaide Hills.

-She describes herself as an introvert, who never likes being the centre of attention.
-She has dyslexia and dysgraphia.